pimalaya/comodoro/README.md

 - Centralized server timer controllable by multiple clients at the same time
 - Multi protocols (only TCP for now, but you can build your own)
-- Work and break durations customizable via config file
+- Cycles customizable via config file (Pomodoro style, 52/17 style, custom)
 - Server and timer hooks customizable via config file
 - …